Occidental College

 B. Inaccessibility of a program or activity.

-D. Violation of privacy in the context of disability.
+C. Violation of privacy in the context of disability.

 Grievance Procedure

-Students may file a grievance through an informal and/or formal process.
+Students or visitors may file a grievance through an informal and/or formal process.
 It is generally recommended that students attempt an informal resolution before filing a formal complaint; however, this is not always the most appropriate action and students have the right to request a formal resolution at any time.

 For grade disputes involving a claim of harassment or discrimination on the basis of disability, please follow this grievance procedure, not the Grade Appeal Policy as noted in the College Catalog.